Stop codon

-In molecular biology (specifically protein biosynthesis), a stop codon (or termination codon) is a codon (nucleotide triplet within messenger RNA) that signals the termination of the translation process of the current protein.
+In molecular biology, a stop codon (or termination codon) is a codon (nucleotide triplet within messenger RNA) that signals the termination of the translation process of the current protein.
 Most codons in messenger RNA correspond to the addition of an amino acid to a growing polypeptide chain, which may ultimately become a protein; stop codons signal the termination of this process by binding release factors, which cause the ribosomal subunits to disassociate, releasing the amino acid chain.

 While start codons need nearby sequences or initiation factors to start translation, a stop codon alone is sufficient to initiate termination.

 Properties

 Standard codons

 In the standard genetic code, there are three different termination codons:

 Alternative stop codons

 There are variations on the standard genetic code, and alternative stop codons have been found in the mitochondrial genomes of vertebrates, Scenedesmus obliquus, and Thraustochytrium.

 Reassigned stop codons

 The nuclear genetic code is flexible as illustrated by variant genetic codes that reassign standard stop codons to amino acids.